- Search The Registry

-This was a landmark Black musical comedy described by theatre historian Gerald Bordman as "the first full-length musical written and played by blacks to be performed at a major Broadway house."
-It featured music by Will Marion Cook, book by Jesse A. Shipp, and lyrics by poet Paul Laurence Dunbar.
-It was written by Jesse A. Shipp as a satire on the American Colonization Society's back-to-Africa movement of the earlier nineteenth century.
+Theatre historian Gerald Bordman described this landmark Black musical comedy as "the first full-length musical written and played by blacks to be performed at a major Broadway house."
+It featured music by Will Marion Cook, a book by Jesse A. Shipp, and lyrics by poet Paul Laurence Dunbar.
+Jesse A. Shipp wrote it as a satire on the American Colonization Society's back-to-Africa movement of the earlier nineteenth century.

-In Dahomey is regarded as a marquee turning point for Black representation in vaudeville theater.
+In Dahomey is regarded as a marquee turning point for Black representation in a vaudeville theater.
 It opened at the New York Theatre, starring George Walker and Bert Williams, two iconic figures of vaudeville entertainment at the time.
 The musical ran for 53 completed performances, including two tours in the United States and one tour of the United Kingdom.
 In total, In Dahomey ran for a combined four years.
-In Dahomeyclosed on April 4, 1903 after 53 performances (then considered a successful run).
+In Dahomey closed on April 4, 1903, after 53 performances (considered a successful run).

-It had a tour in the United Kingdom, followed by a highly successful tour of the United States, which lasted a total of four years.
+It had a tour in the United Kingdom, followed by a highly successful tour of the United States, which lasted four years.
 It was the first American Black musical to be performed abroad.
 This was followed by a major 40-week tour across the United States.
-It played such cities as San Francisco, California; Portland, Oregon; and St. Louis, Missouri; turning in a profit of $64,000.
+It played such cities as San Francisco, California; Portland, Oregon; and St. Louis, Missouri, turning in a profit of $64,000.